Brother of cold case murder victim breaks silence 20 years on in bid to find killer

 He rushed to Southern General Hospital where he kept a vigil at Alex’s bedside for two days, only leaving to return home for a change of clothes, and he was with him when his life support machine was eventually turned off.

-Gavin, who now lives in Carlisle, thinks of Alex most days – but says he tries not to dwell too much on the fact his brother’s killer or killers have never been caught.
+Gavin, who now lives in Carlisle, says he thinks of Alex most days – but says he tries not to dwell too much on the fact his brother’s killer or killers have never been caught.

 “A year or two after Alex died it drove me crazy because I don’t know why they haven’t solved it,” he said.
 “I’m more than a bit suspicious.”